zahirul-islam-dhaka/powershell-filter-media-export/README.md

 # 📂 PowerShell Filter Media Export

-This repository contains a PowerShell script that recursively scans directories for files with specific extensions (e.g., `.mp3`, `.amr`, `.m4a`, custom `.rasel`, `.zannat`, etc.) and exports their metadata to a CSV file.
+This repository contains a PowerShell script that recursively scans directories for files with specific extensions (e.g., `.mp3`, `.amr`, `.m4a`, custom `.rasel`, `.mehrin`, etc.) and exports their metadata to a CSV file.

 ---